loschmidt/successor-sequence-predictor/README.md

-# SSP - Successor Predictor
+# SSP - Successor Sequence Predictor

 This repository of scripts aims to investigate the evolutionary successor reconstruction strategy (SSP) as a complementary method to the Ancestral Sequence reconstruction (ASR).
 We evaluate SSP for a design of enhanced